mathurinm/libsvmdata/README.rst

 A python util to fetch datasets from the LIBSVM website.

-Getting design matrix is as easy as:
+Getting design matrix and target variable is as easy as:

 ::